shaltielshmid/hebrew-disambig-challenge-set/README.md

-# A Novel Challenge Set for Hebrew Morphological Disambiguation and Diacritics Restoration
+ï»¿# A Novel Challenge Set for Hebrew Morphological Disambiguation and Diacritics Restoration

 There are 21 Hebrew homographs covered in this dataset, with two possible analyses per homograph.
 There are approximately 500-2K sentences for each of the two possible analyses for each homograph.